zencart/documentation/content/user/first_steps/server_requirements.md

 ## PHP Version

 The following list shows the PHP versions compatible with each version of Zen Cart.
+(Note that this refers to the Zen Cart core only.
+Plugin compatibility depends on the specific plugin, and may or may not support this range of PHP versions.)

 *   <font color="#ff0000">**Zen Cart v1.5.8** is designed for PHP 7.3 through PHP 8.2</font><br>
 *   <font color="#ff0000">**Zen Cart v1.5.7** is designed for PHP 5.6 through PHP 8.0</font><br>